DIY High Clearance Bumper Cut Mod on 5th Gen 4Runner – SSO High Clearance Bumper Cut Mod with C4 Fabrication Lo Pro

 After making sure both look the way you want, make any adjustments you may see, and then proceed to smooth out the rough edges made from the cut.
 We decided to curve the cut with the Lo Pro Bumper to make it blend more easily than without it.

-Then we went ahead and added Crowleys Trim to the sections that were cut to give it a clean look.
+Then we went ahead and added some automotive edge trim (smooth finish) to the sections that were cut to give it a clean look.
 While it’s up to you, we decided to go from the end of the mold in the bumper to the end of the cut, rather than including the mold, as the fender mold would look off not having its own.

 What to do with the fender liner